wittawatj/interpretable-test/README.md

 # Interpretable Test

+**17 April 2018**:  We updated the code base to provide support for both Python 3 and Python 2.7.
+Please contact [Wittawat Jitkrittum](http://wittawat.com) if you found a bug.

 The goal of this project is to learn a set of features to distinguish two given distributions P and Q, as observed through two samples.
 This task is formulated as a two-sample test problem.
 The features are chosen so as to maximize the distinguishability of the distributions, by optimizing a lower bound on test power for a statistical test using these features.
 The result is a parsimonious and interpretable indication of how and where two distributions differ locally (when the null hypothesis i.e., P=Q is rejected).